You must be signed in to read the rest of this article.

 The Oral-Systemic Relationship

 Although periodontal diseases are well known as an oral problem, in the past decade, there has been a shift in perspective.
 Research has been focusing on the potential impact of periodontal diseases on systemic health.
 The relationship between periodontal inflammatory disease and systemic diseases such as cardiovascular disease, diabetes, respiratory disease and adverse pregnancy outcomes has been closely investigated.
-The basis for the biological mechanism of this relationship is beginning to emerge and further study may lead to greater understanding of this relationship.
+Newer studies are beginning to investigate a relationship between periodontal pathogens and cancers.
+The basis for the biological mechanism of these relationships is emerging and further study may lead to greater understanding of the connections and treatment approaches needed.

 Cardiovascular disease (CVD) is characterized by the build-up of inflammatory plaques that may cause thromboses and eventual myocardial infarction.
 Atherosclerosis is the term used for the thickening and hardening of the arteries that is produced by this plaque build-up.
 It represents a chronic inflammatory response that causes injury to the endothelium of elastic and muscular arterial tissue.
 One of the hallmarks of the early atherosclerotic lesion is the presence of neutrophils followed by monocytes and lymphocytes.13 These leukocytes can affect the vascular endothelial lining and can cause oxidation of low-density lipoprotein (LDL) levels.
 Monocytes are induced to become macrophages, which take up modified lipoproteins and become lipid-laden “foam cells.”14 The local inflammation is sustained by secreting chemical mediators, and the atherosclerotic lesion begins to bulge within the luminal wall.
 As this lesion progresses, the extracellular matrix is degraded by proteolytic enzymes and becomes susceptible to rupture.
 Thromboses can occur, occluding blood flow to the heart, which may eventually lead to infarction.